-In Book Two, A Lion's Share, Duyal and his fellow comrades are grown men—Royal Mamluks, freed and promoted—serving the Sultan of Egypt in vicious opposition to King Louis’ Seventh Crusade.
+In Book Two (now available), A Lion's Share, Duyal and his fellow comrades are grown men—Royal Mamluks, freed and promoted—serving the Sultan of Egypt in vicious opposition to King Louis’ Seventh Crusade.
 Yet when their adored sultan dies, the Mamluks’ world turns upside down.
 As they opportunistically snatch rule for themselves, a rivalry between opposing Mamluk regiments turns bloody.
 And as the newly-founded “Mamluk Sultanate” struggles with a reshuffled set of alliances in the realm, their gravest challenge emerges on the eastern horizon: Mongol hordes hellbent on pillaging the entire Middle East.

 In Book Three, the Mamluks face this enemy of their youth—Mongols, who sacked their Kipchak tribes, slew their kin, and stole their native lands more than twenty years prior.
 At stake for the Mamluks is not just their empire, but Islam itself.